Why RPE is often better than HDPE for Pond liners?

 RPE stands for Reinforced Polyethylene and is a woven product, and its top characteristic is reinforcing.
 In virtue of the thread woven into the material, RPE is very flexible and hard, most contrary to puncturing.
 The best RPE has the tightest thread weave.
 RPE is coated on both sides for its durability and resistance features.

-HDPE stands for High-Density Polyethylene.
+HDPE pond liner stands for High-Density Polyethylene pond liner.
 It comprises a loose weave to hold together but is mainly chosen for its denseness.
-As a dense material, it’s as well somewhat stiff, even rigorous, so a lot of the comparison between the two materials for any project hinges not just on field issues like puncture resistance and adaptability to the ground but also on the fundamentals of shipping to the location and inauguration in the field.
+As a dense pond liner material, it’s as well somewhat stiff, even rigorous, so a lot of the comparison between the two materials for any project hinges not just on field issues like puncture resistance and adaptability to the ground but also on the fundamentals of shipping to the location and inauguration in the field.

 Both materials are UV and chemical resistant and can be easily exposed to the weather.
 RPE is more puncture-resistant than HDPE, and it’s volatile to temperature changes, at the same time HDPE is not.
 HDPE is low priced, and in case the ground is cleared of obstructions can be deployed, but the earth does alterations over time, and so this factor just as well be considered for longer-term projects.